zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

  sdk.transaction.evaluateFee(args)

-The request parameters are shown in the following table:
+The request parameter is described in the following table:

 +----------+-------+-------------------------------------------+
 | Parameter| Type  | Description                               |